libscran/scran_markers/README.md

 By default, this will use `FetchContent` to fetch all external dependencies.
 If you want to install them manually, use `-DSCRAN_MARKERS_FETCH_EXTERN=OFF`.
-See the commit hashes in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.
+See the tags in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.

 ### Manual